janisozaur/oitDemo/readme.txt

-	SMAA Demo
+	Order Independent Transparency Demo

-This is a small program demonstrating the use of the Subpixel Morphological Antialiasing implementation from https://github.com/iryoku/smaa/.
+This is a small program demonstrating order independent transparency effect as described by Christoph Kubisch in "Order Independent Transparency In OpenGL 4.x" http://on-demand.gputechconf.com/gtc/2014/presentations/S4385-order-independent-transparency-opengl.pdf

 Building
 ========

 Linux: Go to /binaries and type make.
 To change build settings copy example.mk to local.mk in the same directory.
 You only need to include changed lines in local.mk.

-Emscripten: Go to /emscripten and type make.
-On Windows you will need to run this through MinGW shell configured for Emscripten.
-Change build settings with local.mk as on Linux.
-Emscripten version is currently broken.

 Windows: There is a Visual Studio 2013 solution in /windows/SMAADemo.sln.
 You will need SDL2 headers and Windows libraries.